SebastianSiedler/CAP5410-roi-enhancer-odoc/documentation/ieee_main.typ

 */

 //*Data Split:* \
 The dataset was divided into training, validation, and testing sets with a 70/15/15 split, using a random seed of 42 to ensure reproducibility.
 The combination of all datasets, led to a total number of 2,870 images.
 The splits were stratified to maintain the proportion of glaucoma and normal cases across all subsets.
-Also, some images had incomplete masks, e.g. missing optic cup or disc annotations which we filtered out to ensure the quality of the training data.
+Also, a small number of images had incomplete masks, e.g. missing optic cup or disc annotations which we filtered out to ensure the quality of the training data.

 This resulted in the following distribution:
 - Total images before filtering: 2870